History of Hungary: Orbán governments: 2010–2026

 In the 2018 Hungarian parliamentary election, Fidesz–KDNP again won a supermajority, with no change in the numbers of seats held from the previous election.
 The Fourth Orbán Government was formed on 18 May 2018.
 In October 2019, the opposition won the mayoral election in the capital, Budapest, meaning Prime Minister Orbán and the Fidesz–KDNP governing coalition got their first major electoral blow since 2006.

 In March 2022, the Hungarian parliament chose Katalin Novák, a close ally of Orbán, as the first female president of Hungary for the mainly ceremonial post.
 In the 2022 Hungarian parliamentary election a month later, Orbán won a fourth consecutive term in office.
 Fidesz secured another two-thirds majority in parliament.
+With 54.13% of the popular vote, Fidesz received the highest vote share by any party since the Fall of Communism in 1989.

 In September 2022, the Ninth European Parliament passed a resolution saying Hungary is an electoral autocracy and can no longer be considered a full democracy.
-Relations between Hungary and its Western partners have strained, because Orban's government has maintained relations with Russia despite sanctions against Russia after the 2022 Russian invasion of Ukraine.
+Relations between Hungary and its Western partners have strained, because Orban's government has maintained relations with Russia, despite sanctions against Russia after the 2022 Russian invasion of Ukraine.

-On 26 February 2024, Hungary's parliament elected Tamas Sulyok as the new President of Hungary, following to the resignation of his predecessor.
+On 26 February 2024, Hungary's parliament elected Tamás Sulyok as the new president of Hungary, following the resignation of his predecessor.

+With the 2026 parliamentary elections, held on 12 April 2026, Orban's grip on power came to an abrupt end with the election of former Fidesz and cabinet member Péter Magyar, whose Tisza Party won a landslide victory, gaining a two-thirds supermajority in the National Assembly and the largest mandate ever won by a party in a free Hungarian election.
+The result received significant attention all over Europe and the world, as Orban had been considered a center stage figure in global right wing populism and had received endorsements form far right politicians all over the world such as US-President Donald Trump (whose Vice President JD Vance flew to Hungary personally to endorse Fidesz), Javier Milei, the President of Argentina, the leader of the German extremist AfD party Alice Weidel and the French rightwing politician Marine Le Pen.
+It was therefore widely celebrated by prodemocratic movements and liberal parties, who considered it a proof of the finite nature of the world wide surge of far right populism and expressed hopes for the reinstatement of democratic norms and institutions in Hungary as well as the mending of Hungary-EU relations.

+Péter Magyar's government: 2026-

+On 9 May 2026, Péter Magyar was sworn in as Hungary's prime minister, ending 16-year Orbán era.